 “Within 15 years our goal of 1 million seedlings was met, thanks to the support and commitment of our volunteers.”

-Since 1989 TreeProject has grown and planted in excess of 2 million trees.
+Since 1989 TreeProject has sown 2 million trees.

 “There must be a quantum leap in local micro fauna and bird life in the district.
 Our district had very little remnant vegetation left; it was only ever lightly timbered.
 The corridor went through 10 family properties and stretched about 8 km long.
 It connected at both ends with treed creek lines and roadside vegetation.
 Tree Project provided many thousands of trees over the next 5–6 years and sometimes the growers themselves at planting.
 The tree planting day became an annual community event involving all the families and often volunteers from Melbourne.
 The over catered BBQ’s and frivolities were always the norm however the weather could never be relied on!!”